dennisschroer/abe-healthcare/README.md

 ## Experiments

 The different experiments can be found in `experiments`.
-All experiments should extend the `BaseExperiment`, and should define one or more cases of type `ExperimentCase`.
+All experiments should extend `BaseExperiment`, and should define one or more cases of type `ExperimentCase`.

-The `ExperimentRunner` in `experiments.py` runs all experiments for all implementations for each case.
+The `ExperimentRunner` in `experiments_runner.py` runs all experiments for all implementations for each case.

 ### Execution

-Run `experiments.py` to run all experiments
+The experiments can be started with:

+    python experiments_runner.py

 ### Output

+The experiments use a (temporal) location for data storage.
+This data can be found in `data/experiments/{experiment_name}`.

-The output of the experiments can be found in `data/experiments/output/{experiment_name}/{implementation}`.
+The results of the experiments can be found in the `results/{experiment_name}/{device_name}/{datetime}` directory.
-For each case, several files are created.
+The `experiments.experiment_output.ExperimentOutput` class is responsible for the output of the results.

 #### CPU
 Percentage of CPU during entire experiment

 #### Timings
+`outdated`

 The `.txt` file is the result of a dump of [pstats.Stats](https://docs.python.org/3.5/library/profile.html#pstats.Stats).

 The `.csv` file is this result converted to CSV.

 #### Memory
+`outdated`

 rss is what is used, in total, and almost equal to uss,